-- The year 2023 was the warmest year on record with annual average global atmospheric temperature reaching 1.43 ± 0.11 °C above pre-industrial levels (Foster et al., 2024).
+The year 2023 was the warmest year on record, with annual average global atmospheric temperature reaching $1.43\pm0.11\,^{\circ}\text{C}$ above pre-industrial levels (Forster et al., 2024).
 Air temperature records were broken for multiple months and regions (WMO, 2024).
-Europe and the subtropical North Atlantic (NA) region were particularly affected with highest recorded air temperature anomalies (ESOTC, 2023).
-Abnormally high temperature anomalies have also been detected at the surface of the ocean consistently across products (observation, forecasting system, reanalysis) in the NA where mean temperature estimates have exceeded those of previous years (Copernicus, 2024).
-A direct result of this warming ocean is the increase of the occurrence of extreme warm events. - When abnormally high ocean temperatures occur for a sustained period of time it leads to an extreme event referred to in the literature as Marine Heatwaves (MHW).
-A MHW definition was proposed by Hobday at al. (2016, 2018), that has enabled to document in a standardised manner MHW characteristics such as MHW duration, intensity and extent globally.
-MHW frequency has already increased between 1925-2016 (Oliver et al. 2018) and will keep on increasing due to anthropogenic forcing (Frölicher et al., 2018; Oliver et al., 2019).
-MHWs threaten marine ecosystems causing harm from species to ecosystem level such as coral bleaching, reduction of habitat-forming seaweed, harmful algal blooms, species range shift and mass mortality events (Le Nohaïc et al., 2017; Wernberg et al., 2013, 2016; Smith et al., 2023; Cavole et al., 2016).
+Europe and the subtropical North Atlantic (NA) region were particularly affected, with the highest recorded air temperature anomalies (ESOTC, 2024).
+Abnormally high temperature anomalies have also been detected at the surface of the ocean consistently across products (observation, forecasting system, reanalysis) in the NA, where mean temperature estimates have exceeded those of previous years (Copernicus, 2024).
+A direct result of this warming ocean is the increase in the occurrence of extreme warm events.

+When abnormally high ocean temperatures occur for a sustained period of time, it leads to an extreme event referred to in the literature as marine heatwayes (MHWs).
+A MHW definition was proposed by Hobday at al. (2016, 2018), which has enabled MHW characteristics such as MHW duration, intensity and extent to be documented in a standardised manner on a global scale.
+MHW frequency increased between 1925-2016 (Oliver et al., 2018) and will keep on increasing due to anthropogenic forcing (Frölicher et al., 2018; Oliver et al., 2019).
+MHWs threaten marine ecosystems, causing harm from a species to an ecosystem level, such as coral bleaching, reduction of habitat-forming seaweed, harmful algal blooms, species range shift and mass mortality events (Le Nohaïc et al., 2017; Wernberg et al., 2013, 2016; Smith et al., 2023; Cavole et al., 2016).